 Why It’s Important to Act Early

-Why it’s Important to Act EarlyWhen a child is young, the bones in their jaw are more malleable and welcoming to adjustment than at a later age.
-If treatment is delayed until later in life, the “tender” jawbones of a child become fused to such a degree that surgery presents itself as the only option.
+When a child is young, the bones in their jaw are more malleable and welcoming to adjustment than at a later age.
+If treatment is delayed until later in life, the tender jawbones of a child become fused to such a degree that surgery presents itself as the only option.

-- Expanders: As is the case when a child has a crossbite, initial treatment for an underbite typically involves the use of an expander to adjust the spread of a child’s teeth so the bite matches evenly on all sides.
+As is the case when a child has a crossbite, initial treatment for an underbite typically involves the use of an expander to adjust the spread of a child’s teeth.
+This way, the bite matches evenly on all sides.

-Most often, however, braces are used in conjunction with, or as a precursor to a headgear appliance, which can apply a more direct, and significant, amount of “pull-pressure” to the lower jawbone.
+Most often, however, braces are used in conjunction with, or as a precursor to, a headgear appliance.
+The headgear applies a more direct, and significant, amount of pull-pressure to the lower jawbone.